These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Nick Kasa, TE, Colorado

 Kasa moved from defensive end to tight end for 2012 and showed some natural ability as a pass receiver.
 He has a ton of upside and should get better as he gains more experience.
-The senior caught 25 passes for 391 yards and three touchdowns this year.
+The senior caught 25 passes for 391 yards and three touchdowns.
 A lot of scouts are high on Kasa's potential because he has a serious combination of size and speed.